JANUARY 15: Pointless, Elstree Studios

 NOVEMBER 19-22: House of Fun weekender

-Madness kick off The Ladykillers tour in Ireland, supported by Squeeze.
-The 15-date trek around the British Isles is the band’s first since The Sound of Madness tour in Christmas 2018 and sees them play the usual Greatest Hits set, with a few album tracks and newbies rotated on different nights.
+Madness are due to kick off The Ladykillers tour in Ireland, supported by Squeeze, but the gig is cancelled due to the ongoing COVID-19 situation.
+The 14-date trek around the British Isles – the band’s first since The Sound of Madness tour in Christmas 2018 – starts in Scotland on December 2 instead.

 STEVE MARTIN: Madness don’t spend vast fortunes on their live shows, but they always want it to be right, so they’re always happy to put their hands in their pockets and make it a good spectacle for the fans.
 Chris and Mark tend to be quite heavily involved in the design and the production of the show, Chris in particular has a lot to do with the imagery on the video backdrops and works hard on it.
 Plus we have a fantastic production manager who works very closely with the boys.